 Figure 2 shows the capacity traded in the secondary market. both bundled and unbundled.
-From these figures. similar ratio of bundled versus un-
+From these figures. similar ratio of bundled versus unbundled capacity have been traded on the secondary market in comparison to the previous monitoring period.

 Figure 2: Bundled firm capacity traded on the secondary market related to total firm capacity traded on the secondary market